LindySez | Recipes

 A copycat recipe

-One of the hardest parts of having a proper burger is deciding on which kind of bun?
-Do we go with a kaiser roll?
+One of the hardest parts of having a proper burger is deciding on which kind of bun.
+Do we go with a Kaiser roll?
 Onion bun.
 Soft and mushy?
 Hard to bite into?
-Well, that problem has been solved with this copycat recipe for Mr and Mrs Bun's Buns.
+Well, that problem has been solved with this copycat recipe for Mr. and Mrs. Bun's Buns.

 The hardest part for me was how to size the recipe.
-The original recipe was written with 10 ½ pounds of flour, and 3 pounds of milk?
+The original recipe was written with 10 ½ pounds of flour and 3 pounds of milk.

 Who weighs their milk, and how much are 3 pounds of it?
 Well, 3 pounds of milk = 6 cups.
 Now that is easier to convert from 65 to 6.
-4 ½ pounds of water is equal to 9 cups water, again, much easier to understand...right?
+4 ½ pounds of water is equal to 9 cups of water, again, much easier to understand...right?

 I think so.